A real question is whether television is an effective medium for changing mainstream attitudes?

 The much-quoted study in this area concerns the so-called “Will and Grace effect” after the American television show that promotes positive views about gay people.
 The study found that prolonged exposure via the popular television series improved mainstream attitudes towards gay people.

-More specifically about disability there is a Dutch academic study Disability, Prejudice and Reality TV that illustrates the complexity of the issues when dealing with mainstream audiences viewing a Dutch reality TV show which had some physically disabled participants.
+More specifically about disability there is a Dutch academic study Disability, Prejudice and Reality TV that illustrates the complexity of the issues when dealing with mainstream audiences viewing a Dutch reality TV show which had some participants with physical disability.
 On one side they found that having people with disability appearing incidentally with no obvious attention paid to them is good for normalising disability as part of everyday life, but it can also reduce the impact as the disability portrayal implies that disability is a non-issue that has no impact on people’s lives.

-A Nepalese study reviewed the inclusion of positive portrayal of disability in the popular children’s program Khushi Ko Sansar (translated as “Happy World”) which showed at least short-term positive changes in mainstream attitudes towards children with disabilities.
-The authors noted that this might be an effective strategy in developing countries where there are minimal supports and resources for people with disabilities.
+A Nepalese study reviewed the inclusion of positive portrayal of disability in the popular children’s program Khushi Ko Sansar (translated as “Happy World”) which showed at least short-term positive changes in mainstream attitudes towards children with disability.
+The authors noted that this might be an effective strategy in developing countries where there are minimal supports and resources for people with disability.

 So what is the solution?

-It is fair to say that the inclusion and portrayal of people with disabilities on television is a complex issue and there is no single strategy to address the issues.
+It is fair to say that the inclusion and portrayal of people with disability on television is a complex issue and there is no single strategy to address the issues.

 What is being done?